-Think of someone contacting you as a potential sale — you don’t want to do anything that might prevent them from finishing the process and becoming a customer, because that’s money potentially lost for your business.
+Think of someone contacting you as a potential sale — you don’t want to do anything that might prevent them from finishing the process and becoming a customer.
+That’s money potentially lost.

 Your Contact Us page should be clear and concise, with no barriers for users to get hung up on.
-Keep your copy short and to the point, and needs to include a clear call to action that tells the visitor exactly what you want them to do on the page.
+Keep your copy short and to the point.
+You’ll also want to include a clear call to action that tells the visitor exactly what you want them to do on the page.

 Speaking of being creative…